 Montezuma Castle National Monument

-One of the most well-preserved ruins in North America, the 1,000-year-old Montezuma Castle was once home to ancient farmers known as the Sinagua Indians.
-Although the majestic ruins were given a “castle” title, they were actually a multi-family cliff dwelling.
+One of the most well-preserved ruins in North America, the nearly 1,000-year-old Montezuma Castle was once home to the Sinagua people, who built their homes into the limestone cliffs.
+Although the rocky ruin was given a “castle” title, it was actually a multifamily dwelling.
 In 1906, the site was declared one of the United States’ first national monuments.
+Today, you can explore the castle and the natural landscapes that surround it.

 Many visitors tour Montezuma Castle in Camp Verde on a day trip from Phoenix, Sedona, or Flagstaff.
 In addition to the ruins themselves, tourists should set aside a few hours to explore the museum, walk the scenic trails, and have lunch along the shore of Beaver Creek.
 Visitors can focus on the castle and nearby Montezuma Well, or opt for a guided tour to five Arizona national monuments in a single day, including Montezuma Castle, Montezuma Well, Tuzigoot, Wupatki, and Sunset Crater National Monuments.